Proteas survive the maddest game in World Cup history

 Ngidi, who finished with 3/26, and Jansen seemingly set it up for South Africa’s champion quick bowler Rabada, but he produced that sloppy final over, which turned the heat up on his side.

-“You’re already under pressure in these kinds of tournaments, so it doesn’t help when you put yourself under even more pressure,” Markram remarked afterwards.
+“You’re already under pressure in these kinds of tournaments, so it doesn’t help when you put yourself under even more pressure,” Markram said.

 South Africa would survive arguably the craziest game in World Cup history.
 They have plenty to improve, but they’ll be able to do so knowing they remain in contention.